 - Traveling by Car: Crossing the US / Canada Border

-It's also helpful to know a little about Canada and Vancouver before your visit:
+It's also helpful to know a little about Canada and Vancouver before your visit, so here's what you should know:

 02 of 05